 Audition & Competition Tips

-Whether you are preparing for a PYS/school/college audition, Regionals, All-State, Young Musicians Competition, or for any competition, below are some guidelines you may want to consider incorporating into your preparation process.
+Whether you are preparing for a PYSO/school/college audition, Regionals, All-State, Young Musicians Competition, or for any competition, below are some guidelines you may want to consider incorporating into your preparation process.

 BEFORE THE AUDITION